 A DataSet lists three different pieces of information for each of its files, namely 1) the file name (including the path), 2) the file category, and 3) a string that is called the "purpose" of the file.
-The DO uses OCA7 rules to find the files to include in a DataSet, as well as their categories and purposes.
-The file category identifies different types of files.
-A cateogry could for example be FLAT_BLUE, DARK_RED, or SCIENCE_BLUE.
+The DO uses the OCA^{6} rules to find the files to include in a DataSet, as well as their categories and purposes.
+The file category identifies different types of files, and it is derived by information in the header of the file itself.
+A category could for example be RAW_CALIBRATION_1, RAW_CALIBRATION_2 or RAW_SCIENCE, depending on the instrument.
 The purpose of a file identifies the reason why a file is included in a DataSet.
-The syntax is action_1/action_2/action_3/ ... /action_n, where each action_i describes an intended processing step for this file.
+The syntax is action_1/action_2/action_3/ ... /action_n, where each action_i describes an intended processing step for this file (for example, creation of a MASTER_CALIBRATION_1 or a MASTER_CALIBRATION_2).
 The actions are defined in the OCA rules and contain the recipe together with all file categories required to execute it (and predicted products in case of calibration data).
-For example, a workflow might include two actions MASTER_BIAS_BLUE and EFLAT_ECH_BLUE.
-The former creates a master bias from raw biases, and the latter creates a master flat from raw flats.
-The EFLAT_ECH_BLUE action needs raw flats and the master bias as input.
-In this case the biases will have the purpose MASTER_BIAS_BLUE/EFLAT_ECH_BLUE.
-The same DataSet might also include biases with a different purpose, e.g. MASTER_BIAS_BLUE/MASTER_DARK_BLUE.
-Irrespective of their purpose the file category for all these biases will be BIAS_BLUE.
+For example, a workflow might include two actions action_1 and action_2.
+The former creates MASTER CALIBRATION_1 from RAW_CALIBRATION_1, and the later creates a MASTER_CALIBRATION_2 from RAW_CALIBRATION_2.
+The action_2 action needs RAW CALIBRATION 2 frames and the MASTER CALIBRATION 1 as input.
+In this case, these RAW_CALIBRATION_1 files will have the purpose action 1/action_2.
+The same DataSet might also include RAW_CALIBRATION_1 with a different purpose; irrespective of their purpose the file category for all these biases will be RAW_CALIBRATION_1.